 September 26, 2002 Retiring Senior Scientist for the Office of the U. S. Global Change Research Program, Michael MacCracken writes a letter to ExxonMobil’s Lee Raymond in response to criticism of the National Assessment and U.S. climate science in ExxonMobil advertising as well as the ExxonMobil fax from on February 6, 2001 from Randy Randol […]

-April 3, 1998, American Petroleum Institute’s secret plan was launched – the Global Climate Science Communications Team.
-The plan was created the year after the Kyoto Protocol was signed.
-It was developed by representatives from Exxon, specifically Randy Randol.
-The plan includes a multimillion dollar, multi-year budget to install “uncertainty” in the public policy arena.
-Target audiences […]
+April 1998, American Petroleum Institute’s secret plan was leaked – the Global Climate Science Communications Plan.
+The plan was created just months after the Kyoto Protocol was signed in December 1997.
+It was developed by representatives from Exxon (specifically Randy Randol), Chevron, Southern Company and representatives from conservative and libertarian organizations.
+The plan includes a multimillion dollar, […]